-An assistant may be granted an unpaid leave of absence during the term of his/her appointment, upon request to and at the sole discretion of the university and subject to such terms and conditions as the university may establish.
+An assistant may be granted an unpaid leave of absence during the term of the assistant's appointment, upon request to and at the sole discretion of the university and subject to such terms and conditions as the university may establish.
 Contact the Graduate Assistantship Office to discuss requirements for this request.